 Please note machines must be purchased through an official MIT channel for this to work.

 IS&T will also provide training and one-on-one time for both DEP and Jamf Pro if requested.

 If you would like to enroll computers or have any questions regarding DEP they should be emailed to email@example.com.

-- The IS&T End User Computing (EUC) team enrolls your Mac into DEP program and confirms your machine is enrolled.
+- The IS&T End User Computing (EUC) team will enroll your Mac into DEP program and confirm it is enrolled.

 - Boot your new or re-imaged Mac (not before above step!)